inside.ewu.edu

 Pre-requisites: ENGL 201 or equivalent.

-This course focuses on developing skills for conducting historical research.
+Focuses on developing skills for conducting historical research.
 Students learn concepts of information and primary source literacy including how to determine what types of sources are needed, how to locate them efficiently, how to critically evaluate them, and how to effectively use those resources for the purpose of creating sound historical research or lesson plans.

 HIST 410.
 CHINA IN 19TH AND 20TH CENTURIES.
 5 Credits.